 Is causing a car accident a crime in NC?

 Causing a car accident in North Carolina can result in criminal charges.
-That being said a car accident does not always result in a criminal citation as there is certainly a distinction between criminal action and simply civil negligence.
+That being said, a car accident does not always result in a criminal citation as there is certainly a distinction between criminal action and civil negligence.

 Car accident ticket dismissed in NC

-If you were issued a criminal citation as a result of a car accident there is no reason to simply pay that ticket off and have your insurance increase any more than it already is due to the accident.
-Usually if you were at fault and your insurance company pay for any property damage or personal injury suffered by the other driver then your ticket can be dismissed with a good insurance letter?
+If you were issued a criminal citation as a result of a car accident there is no reason to simply pay that ticket off and have your insurance increase any more than it likely will already due to the accident.
+Usually if you were at fault and your insurance company pays for any property damage or personal injury suffered by the other driver then your ticket can be dismissed with a good insurance letter.
 What is a good insurance letter?
-A good insurance letter generally states exactly how much has been paid and that all known claims have been settled.
+A good insurance letter generally states exactly how much has been paid to the other driver and that all known claims have been settled.

 Car accident citation in NC